adaptris/interlok-docs-legacy/pages/ui/ui-config-project.md

 In the Optional Components tab you can see the list of optional components used in the project config xml.
 (Since 3.10.2)

-The list is generated when the project is saved. and can be used to add the used optional components as dependencies in a dependency manager tool such as [Gradle](https://gradle.org/).
+The list is generated when the project is saved and can be utilised to add the optional components as dependencies in a dependency manager tool such as [Gradle](https://gradle.org/).

 To make it easier to copy the optional components dependencies into a build.gradle file you can select the Gradle tab and copy the Gradle snippet.